 During this fiscal year, the Board and its staff reviewed and updated the Trust's investment, accounting, compliance, and operations procedures manuals.
-The Board and the investment staff also commenced a thorough review of the Trust's asset allocation structure, though this review was not completed prior to the end of the fiscal year, and resulting changes to the Trust's Investment Guidelines were not approved or implemented prior to the end of the fiscal year.
+The Board and the investment staff also completed a thorough review of the Trust's asset allocation structure, which resulted in the Board's approval of changes to the Trust's Investment Guidelines that reflect the evolution of the Trust's portfolio in the current market environment.

-The Board of Trustees met six times during the course of the year to consider the various investment and management issues that are discussed in this eighteenth Annual Management Report.
-The Board and the investment staff also held a number of informal briefings regarding matters related to the global coronavirus pandemic and other issues impacting investment markets, the rail industry, and the Trust.
+The Board of Trustees met six times during the course of the year to consider the various investment and management issues that are discussed in this nineteenth Annual Management Report.
+The Board and the investment staff also held informal briefings regarding matters related to issues impacting investment markets, the rail industry, and the Trust.
 In addition, the Board's Audit and Administrative Committees met periodically to consider matters within their areas of responsibility.
 A copy of the Audit Committee Charter, as revised and approved by the Board on February 24, 2017, is contained at Appendix I. A copy of the Administrative Committee Charter setting forth the duties of the Committee, as approved by the Board on May 22, 2013, is contained at Appendix J.